Library & Archives

 The full catalogue is available online.

-The RDS Library & Archives seeks expressions of interest from postgraduate researchers to complete a research study on a topic of interest within the RDS Science Archive.
+The RDS Library & Archives sought expressions of interest from postgraduate researchers to complete a research study on a topic of interest within the RDS Science Archive.
 The successful candidate will be awarded a research bursary of €10,000.
 As part of the bursary the recipient must complete a research paper for presentation at a conference on the history of science in Ireland to be held at the RDS in 2017.
 The research paper must also be submitted for publication in an appropriate academic journal.

-Closing date for applications is Wednesday, 18 January 2017.
+Closing date for applications has now passed.